bwhmather/hayward/README.md

 ### Compiling from Source

-Check out [this wiki page][Development setup] if you want to build the HEAD of wmiiv and wlroots for testing or development.
+Check out [this wiki page][Development setup] if you want to build the HEAD of hayward and wlroots for testing or development.

 Install dependencies: